bdwashbu/ScalaAsm/README.md

 ### Using Scala x86

-There is no reason not to think that Scala x86 could be used to implement a turing-complete programming language, but this is still an area of research.
+The hope is that Scala x86 can be used to implement a turing-complete programming language, but this is still an area of research.

 We do know Scala x86 can be used to implement low-level assembly code.
 This assembly currently supports many useful  features such as procedures, loops, labels, and variables.
 Some of these, like variables and loops, are implemented using first-class scala constructs.